MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Experiments

 \subsubsection{Benchmarks}

 DocBench contains 229 PDF documents from publicly available online resources, covering five domains: academia (Aca.), finance (Fin.), government (Gov.), laws (Law.), and news (News).
 It includes four types of questions: pure text questions (Txt.), multimodal questions (Mm.), metadata questions, and unanswerable questions (Una.).
 For our experiments, since the information is converted into KGs, we do not focus on metadata.
 Therefore, this category of questions is excluded from statistics.
-For evaluation, DocBench determines the correctness of answers using LLM (Llama3.1-70B-Instruct in the experiments).
+We strictly follow the official evaluation protocol of DocBench, which relies on an LLM judge to determine the correctness of model answers.
+The judge is provided with the question, the reference answer, the model prediction, and the supporting evidence extracted from the original document, and then returns a binary decision on whether the prediction is correct.

-MMLongBench consists of 135 long PDF documents from seven different domains.
-MMLongBench includes annotations spanning multiple sources of evidence, such as text (Txt.), charts, tables (C.T.), layout (Lay.), and figures (Fig.).
-MMLongBench follows the three-step evaluation protocol of MATHVISTA \cite{lu2023mathvista}: response generation, answer extraction using LLM, and score calculation.
-Accuracy and F1 scores are reported to balance the evaluation of answerable and unanswerable questions, using Llama3.1-70B-Instruct throughout.
+MMLongBench consists of 135 long PDF documents collected from seven different domains.
+It evaluates multimodal reasoning across various content types.
+The Locations dimension indicates whether the supporting evidence for an answer is contained within a single page (Sin.) or spans multiple pages (Mul.) of a document, while Formats represent different content sources.
+MMLongBench further includes annotations covering multiple modalities---such as text (Txt.), charts (Cha.), tables (Tab.), layout (Lay.), figures (Fig.), and unanswerable items (Una.)---to comprehensively assess document understanding.
+Following the original benchmark, we adopt the three-step evaluation protocol of MATHVISTA \cite{lu2023mathvista}: answer generation, answer extraction using an LLM, and score calculation via an LLM judge.

+In all DocBench and MMLongBench experiments, the judge model is fixed to Llama3.1-70B-Instruct.
+The judge is invoked with temperature~0 and greedy decoding, and the judging prompts are kept identical for all compared methods.
+Accuracy is reported as the sole evaluation metric to measure the correctness of model predictions.